Washington Day Trips from New York

 If you have time to spare for a tour of the East Coast of the United States, this trip is for you.
 In four days, you can tour Washington, Philadelphia and Niagara Falls from New York, seeing the highlights of each place.

-In Washington you will tour the city with a guide who will take you to the White House, the Capitol, Arlington National Cemetery, the Pentagon and the Lincoln Memorial, among other things.
-And on your way to Philadelphia, you will visit the Liberty Bell and the Rocky Statue, as well as a traditional Amish community to see how members of these colonies still live.
+In Washington you will tour the city with a guide who will take you to the White House, the Capitol, Arlington National Cemetery, the Pentagon and the Lincoln Memorial, among other points of interest.
+And on your way through Philadelphia, you will visit the Liberty Bell and the Rocky Statue, as well as a traditional Amish community to see how members of these colonies still live.

-Finally in Niagara, the wildest and most natural jewel of the East Coast, you will visit the National Park, the Watkins Glen State Park and the She-Qua-Ga Falls.
+Finally, in Niagara, the wildest and most natural jewel of the East Coast, you will enter the National Park, Watkins Glen State Park and She-Qua-Ga Falls.

 Recommended if... you have extra days on your trip to New York, because this tour will offer you four days of contrast to what you will have seen in the Big Apple.
 The nature of the Falls, the history of Philadelphia and the stately spirit of Washington will seem like another world.